Last updated by Albert Duong

 While wireless routers may be advertised with multi-gigabit speeds on the box, most numbers are theoretical maximums or aggregated link speeds.
 For example, an AC1900 wireless router is not physically capable of reaching 1.9 Gbps over a single connection; that number is an aggregate of the maximum link speeds over both of its wireless radios (600 Mbps on 2.4 GHz and 1300 Mbps on 5 GHz).
 In practice, your device can only connect to one radio at a time and even then, it will not be capable of reaching the individual band speeds outside of a controlled lab environment.

 Another factor to consider is the "ceiling speed".
 For example if your router supports 1733 Mbps wireless AC on the 5 GHz frequency, your smartphone's Wi-Fi chip may only support 433 Mbps wireless AC.
-The slowest link in the chain will be the wireless speed.
+The slower of the two will be the wireless link rate.

-Typical real-life performance will vary based on several environmental factors such as distance, interference, and software.
-However, you can generally expect around 25-33% of the ceiling speed.
+As noted above, the numbers advertised are tested in highly controlled lab environments which are not achievable in the real world.
+Typical real-life performance will vary based on several environmental factors such as distance, interference, barriers, and software.
+However, you can generally expect around 25-33% of the ceiling speed in optimal circumstances.
 For a general idea on expected speeds on Ting's Gigabit plan, you can check out our performance guide found here.

 3. Why can't I connect to the 5 GHz band on my device?